deauthe/deauthe/README.md

 ## 🚀 About Me

-- 💻 I specialize in web development using technologies like HTML, CSS, JavaScript, and various frameworks.
+- 💻 I specialize in web development using technologies like React,Next, typescript/javascript for frontend and nodejs, mongodb, express, typescript for backend
 - 🌱 I'm currently learning Rust to explore systems programming and blockchain development.
 - 🤝 I love collaborating on open-source projects and contributing to the developer community.